bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

 |h3| From Bytes to Code |h3e|

-In the last subsection, we saw how we can use SAT to start asking questions around fixed-width arithmetic.
+We saw above how we can use SAT to start asking some basic questions around fixed-width arithmetic.
 We can extend this to much more complicated ideas.
 For one, all programming languages operate on bits and bytes, so we should be able to ask questions about code too right?
 Let's take a look